 We wish to convey our heartfelt appreciation to our loyal shareholders and customers.
 Their support to the Group, products and services is much valued during this challenging time.
 With that in mind, the Group remains committed to deliver value to you.
 To our management team and employees, I am grateful for your hard work and dedication throughout the year in overcoming the challenges we faced.
 We look forward to your continued support in the coming year.

-Last but not least, I trust that the Board will provide me their valuable guidance and insights as we work together to achieve our vision of making GSB Group Berhad the leader in the storage media content industry.
+Last but not least, I trust that the Board will provide me their valuable guidance and insights as we work together in enhancing the shareholders value of GSB Group Berhad.